[ Home | About the Author | Examples | Corrections ]

 Donald R. Briel

-Insulator collecting has been a fascination of mine for about 25 years now.
-It is my strong desire to learn more about technical things that drives me to read and learn about the many facets of the communication and electrical power inventions and industries.
+Insulator collecting has been a fascination of mine for nearly 30 years now.
+The enjoyment found in learning more about technology drives me to read and learn about the many facets of the communication and other electrical and electronic inventions and industries.
 Their impact on life and society as we know it today is almost beyond comprehension.
-Insulators are an integral part of that history and are very attractive tokens to look at.
-Authoring the book 'North American Glass Insulators – PRICE GUIDE’ is my way of supporting and promoting a really great hobby and the people that enjoy it.
+Insulators are an integral part of that history and are very attractive tokens of a bygone era.
+Authoring the book 'North American Glass Insulators – Identification, Reference, & Price Guide' is my way of promoting and supporting a really great hobby and the wonderful people that enjoy it.

 Jeanne and I were married in 1974.
-We have four children, all of whom are married and living in Utah.
-We also have 17 grandchildren as of this writing.
+We have four children, all of whom reside in Utah.
+We have 17 grandchildren and 1 great grandson as of this writing.
 While I collect insulators, Jeanne says she collects grandchildren.
 However fascinating insulator collecting may be, insulators are just a hobby while our children and their families are the center of our lives.

 While visiting an antique shop in the early 1990s, I picked up a couple of glass insulators and began watching for more from then on.
 With that meager start, and a desire to know more about them, a new hobby emerged for me.
 Over the next few years I began learning more about insulator history, telegraph history, power transmission, etc. That research led to the discovery of several books, particularly the McDougald's publications.
 It also led to discovery of Insulator Collectors on the Net (ICON) and the National Insulator Association (NIA).
-I joined the NIA in 2000 (NIA #7218).
-Jeanne and I attended our first National show in Atlanta in 2001.
+After joining the NIA in 2000 (NIA #7218), Jeanne and I attended our first National show in Atlanta, GA in 2001.
 Insulator shows can really be the start of an addiction.
 We have been to nearly all of the National shows since that time, plus numerous smaller shows and swap meets.

-I have been privileged to serve the NIA on the Promotions committee, as Membership Director, and President as of this writing.
-My largest contribution to the hobby is through continuation of the McDougald's Price guide.
+I have been privileged to serve the NIA on the Promotions committee, as Membership Director, President, and am currently serving as the Events Committee Chairman as of this writing.
+My largest contribution to the hobby is through continuation of the McDougald's Price Guide.
 My desire is to preserve the history and perpetuate the hobby in whatever way possible.
 I will always cherish the many friendships that have evolved through collecting insulators.